daytonamelia/Demultiplex/Assignment-the-first/Answers.md

 initialize counters of each type of index pair to print at end of analysis

 Open all files

-    for each line in files: # all files will have equal number of lines read1 = line from R1
+    for each line in files: # all files will have equal number of lines

+        read1 = line from R1

         index1 = line from R2

         index2 = reverse complement of line from R3

         read2 = line from R4

         # check if indexes are valid indexes

-        if index1 is in index_dict and passes lowest_qscore:
+        if index1 is in index_dict or doesnt pass lowest_qscore:

+            write read1 with index headers to R1_unknown

+            write read2 with index headers to R2_unknown

+        elif index2 is in index_dict or doesnt pass lowest_qscore:

-            write read1 with index headers to R1_unknown write read2 with index headers to R2_unknown elif index2 is in index_dict and passes lowest_qscore:
+            write read1 with index headers to R1_unknown

-            write read1 with index headers to R1_unknown write read2 with index headers to R2_unknown
+            write read2 with index headers to R2_unknown

         else: # barcodes are valid!

             if index1 == index2:

                 write read1 with index headers to R1_<index1>

                 write read2 with index headers to R2_<index1>

             else: # index1 != index2:

-                write read1 with index headers to R1_hopped write read2 with index headers to R2_hopped
+                write read1 with index headers to R1_hopped

+                write read2 with index headers to R2_hopped
-1. Define the problem
-2. Describe output
-3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
-4. Pseudocode
-5. High level functions.
-For each function, be sure to include:
-    1. Description/doc string
-    2. Function headers (name and parameters)
-    3. Test examples for individual functions
-    4. Return statement